graemekean/sem/Product Backlog.md

 Coursework Specification

-You will work on the project as a Scrum team.
-Details on Scrum are provided in Lecture 2, including an FAQ on how to apply Scrum in the module.

-You work for an organisation that requires reporting on population information.
-You have been tasked with designing and implementing a new system to allow easy access to this population information.
-The organisation has provided you with an SQL database to work from available here.

-The organisation has asked for the following reports to be generated:

 All the countries in the world organised by largest population to smallest.
 All the countries in a continent organised by largest population to smallest.
 All the countries in a region organised by largest population to smallest.